Surveillance video shows police searching backyard moments after child shot and killed in Newark

 "I heard the siren, that was police coming around.
 So I sit inside the car because I don't know what is going on," said Stephen Danso.

-Police said they found a gun on the sidewalk, but many details are still under investigation.

 "It's tragic.
-I mean, it's said in Newark that it goes on like that," said Shavon Watson-Foster, a neighbor.
+I mean, it's said in Newark that it goes on like that," said Shavon Watson-Foster.
 "My heart goes out, my condolences go out to the family that lost one."

 "It's said when an innocent child gets killed," said Kenny Grant.